 Except for some level of unpredictability described above (or not mentioned here), there is an actual rule-based system in the Russian language, and most of the words follow those rules (with some exceptions, of course).

 If you want to nail the Russian declensions, we recommend you the following exercise: break the sentence structure and figure out how all the words are related to each other.
-You can also practice them with this series of lessons.
+You can also practice the Russian cases with this series of lessons.

 At this point you might have understood that learning Russian is a commitment.
 It won’t go by itself unless you consciously push it, meaning practice regularly.